FACTBOX-Seized or sailing away: What we know about oligarchs and their assets | Headlines

 Sailing away: - The billionaire's 88-metre (290-foot) yacht Nirvana sailed to the Maldives, which has no extradition treaty with the United States, according to MarineTraffic.

-- Potanin is estimated to have lost nearly a quarter of his wealth since sanctions impacted the ruble and the Russian economy, according to Bloomberg.
+- Potanin is estimated to have lost nearly a quarter of his wealth since sanctions impacted the rouble and the Russian economy, according to Bloomberg.
 IGOR SECHIN

-- French customs officers seized Sechin's 190-foot (58-meter) Amore Vero yacht worth $120 million as it was trying to flee a French Riviera port.
+- French customs officers seized Sechin's 190-foot (58-metre) Amore Vero yacht worth $120 million as it was trying to flee a French Riviera port.
 ALEXEY MORDASHOV

-Alexey Mordashov, 56, a son of a mill worker who became a steel magnate with an estimated net worth of $29.1 billion is on an EU sanctions list Shifted:
+Alexey Mordashov, 56, a son of a mill worker who became a steel magnate with estimated net worth of $29.1 billion, is on an EU sanctions list Shifted:

 Seized: Italian authorities seized Mordashov's Lady M yacht, moored in Imperia, and valued at 65 million euros ($72 million).

-EUGENE SHVIDLER Eugene Shvidler, 57, a business associate of Roman Abramovich with an estimated net worth of $1.7 billion
+EUGENE SHVIDLER Eugene Shvidler, 57, business associate of Roman Abramovich with estimated net worth of $1.7 billion

 Seized: - Britain impounded a private jet it said was linked to Shvidler at Farnborough airport under new aviation sanctions that give it authority to detain any Russian aircraft.